Online Course FAQs: Schools & Educators

 A: YES!
 Carone Learning and cFitness Academy are accredited through the Cognia (formerly AdvancED).

 Q: How can students receive credit for Carone Learning courses?

 A: As an accredited supplemental school, Carone Learning’s cFitness Academy can provide a transcript that students can transfer back to their diploma-granting school (for courses that we instruct).
 Carone Learning can also partner with schools to just provide course content and allow the school to teach.
 In this case, the school would be responsible to provide credit to students.

-Q: If Carone Learning has an academy (cFitness Academy), can students earn a diploma entirely through Carone Learning?
+Q: Can students earn a diploma entirely through Carone Learning or cFitness Academy?

-A: No. Carone Learning’s cFitness Academy is an accredited, supplemental online school.
-We can provide credit for our health, PE, elective and career courses, but not offer a diploma option.
-Credit on an official cFitness Academy transcript can be transferred back to a student’s diploma-granting school.
+A: No. Carone Learning’s cFitness Academy is an accredited institution, but we do not grant diplomas.
+We offer courses in limited subjects, such as health, PE, elective and CTE courses.
+Credit for an official cFitness Academy transcript can be transferred back to a student’s diploma-granting school via a requested transcript.
 (Note that credit through cFitness Academy is only available when our teachers are instructing the courses).